 Teeth that have had root canal treatment can last a lifetime with proper care.
-But sometimes, a tooth that has been treated doesn't heal properly or develops new problems months or even years after treatment.
+But sometimes, a tooth that has been treated doesn't heal properly or develops new problems, months or even years after treatment.
 In these cases, an additional procedure may be able to support healing and save your tooth.
-If you have pain or discomfort in a previously treated tooth, talk to us about retreatment.
+If you have pain or discomfort in a previously treated tooth, talk to the team at the Root Canal Dental Referral Centre about retreatment in Richmond.

 First, we will discuss your options.
 If you choose retreatment, we will reopen your tooth to gain access to the root canal filling material.
 In many cases, complex restorative materials (crown, post and core material) must be disassembled and removed to permit access to the root canals.